devEducaua/devEducaua/README.md

 # Hi World 👋
-A Linux and programming enthusiast?
+A Linux and programming enthusiast
 ## Setup

 Archlinux + Neovim